pablosaraiva/GoToBed/README.md

 	Kid k1 = new Kid();
 	gtb.sleep(k1);

 ##That's it.
-At this point, GoToBed already create your table and inserted your data.
+At this point, GoToBed already created your table and inserted your data.

 ###What GoToBed can do: